SummaryRead the full fact sheet

 Generally, options include:

-- Surgery – is used when the cancer has not spread beyond the pancreas.
+- – is used when the cancer has not spread beyond the pancreas.
 The cancer and part of the pancreas and part of the small bowel are removed in an operation called ‘Whipple’s resection’.
 Some of the bile ducts, gall bladder and stomach may also be removed.
 This is major surgery and you need to be fit enough to have it.

-- Chemotherapy – anti-cancer medications (either tablets or injections into the veins) may be used after surgery.
+- – anti-cancer medications (either tablets or injections into the veins) may be used after surgery.
 The drugs work by stopping cancer cells growing and reproducing.
 Chemotherapy may be given with surgery or alone to help control the symptoms of an advanced cancer.

-- Radiotherapy – the use of x-rays to target cancer cells may be used after surgery to destroy any cancer cells that might remain in the body.
+- – the use of x-rays to target cancer cells may be used after surgery to destroy any cancer cells that might remain in the body.
 Radiotherapy can also be used as the main treatment when surgery is not possible, in combination with chemotherapy.

 All treatments have side effects.
 These will vary depending on the type of treatment you are having.
 Many side effects are temporary, but some may be permanent.
 Your doctor will explain all the possible side effects before your treatment begins.